-The certification covers the United States Alaska commercial salmon [all Pacific salmon species: Chinook Oncorhynchus tschawytscha, sockeye O. nerka, coho O. kisutch, pink O. gorbuscha, and chum O. keta] fisheriesemploy troll, purse seine, drift gillnet, beach seine, set gillnet and fish wheel (Upper Yukon River only) gear in the four administrative Regions of Alaska that are principally managed by the Alaska Department of Fish and Game (ADFG).
+The certification covers the United States Alaska commercial salmon [all Pacific salmon species: Chinook Oncorhynchus tschawytscha, sockeye O. nerka, coho O. kisutch, pink O. gorbuscha, and chum O. keta].
+Fisheries employ troll, purse seine, drift gillnet, beach seine, set gillnet and fish wheel (Upper Yukon River only) gear in the four administrative regions of Alaska that are principally managed by the Alaska Department of Fish and Game (ADFG).
 While certification covers the entire Alaska Exclusive Economic Zone (EEZ), most of the harvest is taken in the internal waters (0-3 nautical miles, and other enclosed waters) of the state of Alaska.

-The surveillance assessment was conducted according to the Global Trust Certification procedures for Alaska Responsible Fisheries Management Certification using the FAO - Based RFM Conformance Criteria (v1.3) fundamental clauses as the assessment framework.
+The surveillance assessment was conducted according to SAI Global Certification procedures for Alaska Responsible Fisheries Management Certification using the AK RFM Conformance Criteria (v1.3) fundamental clauses as the assessment framework.

-The assessment was conducted by a team of Global Trust appointed Assessors comprising of three externally contracted fishery experts and Global Trust internal staff.
+The assessment was conducted by a team of SAI Global appointed Assessors comprising of three externally contracted fishery experts and SAI Global internal staff.
 Details of the assessment team are provided in Appendix 1.

-The main Key outcomes have been summarized in Section 5 "Assessment Outcome Summary".
+The main outcomes have been summarized in Section 5 "Assessment Outcome Summary".